 Heart MRI may be used to evaluate or diagnose:

-Abnormal results may be due many things, including:
+Abnormal results may be due to many things, including:

 There is no radiation involved in MRI.
-The magnetic fields and radio waves used during the same have not been shown to cause any significant side effects.
+The magnetic fields and radio waves used during the scan have not been shown to cause any significant side effects.

 People have been harmed in MRI machines when they did not remove metal objects from their clothes or when metal objects were left in the room by others.

 MRI is most often not recommended for traumatic injuries.
 Traction and life-support equipment cannot safely enter the scanner area.

 MRIs can be costly, take a long time to perform, and are sensitive to movement.

 Kramer CM, Beller GA, Hagspiel KD.
 Noninvasive cardiac imaging.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 56.

 Kwong RY.
 Cardiovascular magnetic resonance imaging.
 In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 17.

 Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
 Internal review and update on 07/24/2016 by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.